Afroholic78/RevSimu/README.md

 ## Game Description:
 You are stuck in an arranged marriage.
 You're trying to escape!
-This game was created with love in devotion using the Unity engine in _48 hours_ as part of the Global Game Jam.
+This game was created with exhausted love and tireless devotion using the Unity engine in _48 hours_ as part of the Global Game Jam.

 ## Try Our Game:
 You can download and play our game from our [Global Game Jam page](http://globalgamejam.org/2015/games/breakup-quest)!